 Over the course of several months, we put hundreds of miles of trail time on the tires in our test selection.
 Sometimes we rode lifts and bombed downhill at ski resorts until our forearms seared with lactic acid burn.
 Other times, we threw our bikes in the truck and shuttled to the top of dirt roads and charged back down the singletrack.
-Most of the time though, instead of burning fuel, we chose to burn the excess calories from too many post ride beers and earn our turns the old-fashioned way.
+Most of the time, though, instead of burning fuel, we chose to burn the excess calories from too many post-ride beers and earn our turns the old-fashioned way.

 The majority of our testing involved simply riding the tires as we normally would while going out of our way to take note of each model's performance characteristics.
 On each ride, we strove to find the full spectrum of trail conditions, firm, loose, loose over hard, slab rock, chunky rock, and everything else you can think of.

 To test cornering, we cornered, a lot.
 We found corners of all types and conditions and leaned our bikes into them to determine each tire's cornering capabilities.
 Is this tire drifty, edgy, does it have a smooth or abrupt transition?
 If so, then why?
 These were some of the many things we were thinking about as we rode each tire.
-We even did some controlled cornering testing with a figure 8 in a flat hard-packed parking lot.
+We even did some controlled cornering testing with a figure 8 in a flat, hard-packed parking lot.
 This controlled cornering testing really allowed us to zero in on specific cornering attributes and push the tires to their limits.

-When you're riding you use your brakes quite a bit, so a tire's braking traction is an important performance characteristic that we paid close attention to.
+When you're riding, you use your brakes quite a bit, so a tire's braking traction is an important performance characteristic that we paid close attention to.
 As with cornering and pedaling traction, we tested the braking traction by using the tires as we would during typical everyday riding.
 We laid on the brakes hard, soft, and sometimes at the last minute on every trail surface and condition imaginable.
 We paid close attention to each tire's traction while braking on the different surfaces and conditions and examined which designs worked better and why.

 Rolling Resistance Tests

-Rolling resistance varies between different models of tires for a number of reasons.
+Rolling resistance varies between different models of tires for several reasons.
 Tread height, layout, spacing, the softness of the rubber, many factors play into how quickly or slowly a tire rolls.
 Rolling resistance is more noticeable on firm surfaces and less of a concern in loose conditions.
 In the context of trail riding, it is also typically more relevant for rear tires where more of your weight and pedaling input is applied.
-To test this we simply went on feel while riding.
+To test this, we simply went on feel while riding.
 Faster rolling tires actually feel noticeably faster, while slower rolling tires often have a sluggish or draggy feeling.

-To test the longevity of each tire we used and abused it as if it were our own.
-After each ride and at the end of our test period we inspected each tire's tread and sidewalls for wear.
-Some tires are less durable than others and this is readily apparent by observing the rate at which they wear after use.
-By looking at the side knobs of a tire you can observe how quickly and evenly they wear.
+To test the longevity of each tire, we used and abused it as if it were our own.
+After each ride and at the end of our test period, we inspected each tire's tread and sidewalls for wear.
+Some tires are less durable than others, and this is readily apparent by observing the rate at which they wear after use.
+By looking at the side knobs of a tire, you can observe how quickly and evenly they wear.
 Some tire's knobs show little signs of wear after 100 miles of riding, while others have chunks of rubber missing or are hanging by a thread.
 Sidewalls are the other major durability consideration, with manufacturers using different casings and protective layers.
-Again, general trail riding is the perfect test for a sidewall's durability as we regularly scraped our against rocks and rimmed out more than a few times on each tire during testing.
+Again, general trail riding is the perfect test for a sidewall's durability as we regularly scraped ours against rocks and rimmed out more than a few times on each tire during testing.
 Observing the condition of the sidewalls after these common mishaps gave us insight as to how each stands up over time and use.

 Ease of Installation

 Throughout the testing period, we kept detailed notes on each tire.
-When testing wrapped up we compiled our notes and rated each tire's performance on the criteria listed above.
+When testing wrapped up, we compiled our notes and rated each tire's performance on the criteria listed above.
 We present our findings here in the form of this detailed comparative review.
 We hope the information presented here helps you find the right tires for where and how you ride.